 Here, we have used that $g\acton\unit=\unit$.

-Note that a principal 2-bundle with structure Lie 2-group $C_{G,\sAut}$ corresponds to the non-Abelian gerbes of \cite{Breen:math0106083} and \cite{Aschieri:2003mw} while Abelian gerbes (as the bundle gerbes of \cite{Murray:9407015}) are obtained from principal 2-bundles with structure Lie 2-group $\sb\sU(1)$.
+Note that a principal 2-bundle with $C_{\sG,\sAut}$ as its strict structure Lie 2-group corresponds to the non-Abelian gerbes of \cite{Breen:math0106083} and \cite{Aschieri:2003mw} while Abelian gerbes (as the bundle gerbes of \cite{Murray:9407015}) are obtained from principal 2-bundles with the strict structure Lie 2-group $\sB\sU(1)$.
 Note also that analogously to the notion of holomorphic principal bundles, which come with holomorphic transition functions, we can introduce holomorphic principal 2-bundles.
 Pull-backs of principal 2-bundles can be defined via the pull-backs of the transition functions.